-Sending any promotional emails to these contacts may harm your deliverability standing, causing your brand to be marked for spam by email service providers.
+Sending any promotional emails to these contacts may harm your deliverability standing.
+This can cause your brand to be marked for spam by email service providers.

 We know, email is not perfect.
 While it can do a lot alone, it can accomplish a lot more when paired with other digital marketing tools.

 SMS and mobile push notification marketing are excellent partners to your email marketing.
-All together, they make up an effective direct marketing combo.
+Together, they make up an effective direct marketing combo.

-The combination of each tool’s specialties can boost your lifecycle marketing—improving customer retention and satisfaction with a more customer-centric approach.
+The combination of each tool’s specialties can boost your lifecycle marketing.
+This will improve customer retention and satisfaction with a more personal approach.

 - Email marketing is a goal-oriented marketing tool.